rnamodifications/seqapp/sequencing/README.md

 ### Usage of This Software in Web Interface

-1. To run the software from web interface, you should first ensure that the `sequencing-0.0.1-SNAPSHOT.war` file is located at `jetty-distribution-9.4.28.v20200408/webapps/` directory.
+1. To run the software from web interface, you should first ensure that the `sequencing-0.0.1-SNAPSHOT.war` file is located at `jetty-distribution-9.4.28.v20200408/webapps` directory.
 Then run the following commands.

 ```bash
 cd jetty-distribution-9.4.28.v20200408
 java -jar start.jar
 ```

-2. Set the anchor with the `anchor_bank.csv` which is located at `src/main/resources/config`.
+2. Set the anchor with the `anchor_bank.csv` which is located at `jetty-distribution-9.4.28.v20200408/config` directory.
 Please specify only one anchor at each time, in order to achieve the best reading accuracy.

 3. Open web-based sequencing app which is located at `jetty-distribution-9.4.28.v20200408/webapps/sequencing_app.html`.